szelingtan/tp/docs/UserGuide.md

 Examples:
 *  `unprescribe 1 m/all` Removes all medication from the 1st patient.
-*  `unprescribe 2 m/panadol` Removes the panadol medication from the 2nd patient.
+*  `unprescribe 2 m/Insulin` Removes `Insulin` from the 2nd patient's prescription.

 ### Adding last visit record to a patient : `lastVisit`

 Adds last visit record to an existing patient in the patient contact book.

-Format: `lastVisit INDEX v/LAST_VISIT`
+Format: `lastVisit INDEX d/LAST_VISIT_DATE`

 * Adds last visit record to the patient at the specified `INDEX`.
 The index refers to the index number shown in the displayed patient list.
 The index **must be a positive integer** 1, 2, 3, …​
-* The LAST_VISIT field must be provided.
+* The LAST_VISIT_ field must be provided.

 Examples:
-*  `lastVisit 1 v/ 5 March 2025 - Patient is more engaged and active this week.` Adds the record '5 March 2025 - Patient is more engaged and active this week.' to the 1st patient.
+*  `lastVisit 1 d/2025-03-15` Adds the record '5 March 2025 - Patient is more engaged and active this week.' to the 1st patient.
-*  `lastVisit 2 v/ 27 February 2025` Adds the record '27 February 2025' to the 2nd patient.

 ### Locating patients by name: `find`